tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/数据湖存储/数据加速器 GooseFS/部署指南/使用自建集群部署_intl_en.md

 To set up an HA GooseFS framework based on ZooKeeper, you need to:
  - Have a ZooKeeper cluster.
 GooseFS uses ZooKeeper to select the leader node, and the client and worker nodes use ZooKeeper to query the leader node.
  - Have a highly available and strongly consistent shared file system, which must be accessible for all GooseFS master nodes.
 The leader will write the logs to the file system, and standby nodes will read logs from the file system constantly and replay logs to ensure state consistency.
-We recommend you use HDFS or COS (for example, `hdfs://10.0.0.1:9000/goosefs/journal` or `cosn://bucket-1250000000/journal`) as the shared file system.
+You are advised to use HDFS or COS (for example, `hdfs://10.0.0.1:9000/goosefs/journal` or `cosn://bucket-1250000000/journal`) as the shared file system.

 The configurations are as follows: